jefersontigik/Dev_Front_End/README.md

 ## Installation

-Provide instructions on how to install the project, such as:

 ```
 npm install
 ```

 ## Usage

-Explain how to use the project, such as:

 ```
 npm start
 ```

 ## Contributing

-Explain how others can contribute to the project, such as:

 1. Fork this repository
 2. Create a new branch (`git checkout -b feature/my-new-feature`)